Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Emu Heights has 23 active public transport stops, all of which are bus stops.
-These stops are served by 17 different routes that together offer 253 weekly passenger trips.
-The accessibility of these services is rated excellent, with residents on average located 136 meters from the nearest stop.
+These stops are served by 17 different routes that collectively facilitate 253 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically located 136 meters from the nearest stop.
+Most residents commute outward due to Emu Heights being primarily residential.
+Car remains the dominant mode of transportation at 91%.
+On average, there are 1.9 vehicles per dwelling in the area, which is higher than the regional average.

 Frequently Asked Questions - Transport